-Thermal Ionization Mass Spectrometer
+Thermal Ionization Mass Spectrometer (TIMS)

 The Neptune (MC-ICP-MS) was acquired in 2003 through a grant from W.M.
 Keck foundation.
 It is a multiple collector inductively coupled plasma mass spectrometer (MC-ICP-MS) equipped with nine Faraday collectors and an ion counter located behind an RPQ filter to give high abundance senstivity.
 The Neptune offers high precision isotope measurements for almost all elements in the periodic table.
 The instrument is typically used for Pb, Nd, Hf, U, Th, Fe, Cr and Mo isotope analyses.

 Chemistry Facility Clean Lab

 Chemistry facilities include a 1000 square foot, Class 1000 clean lab with separate rooms for cleaning, dissolution and acid preparation, Sr-Nd-Pb-Hf separations, and U-Th-Ra-Pa separations.
 Facilities are also available for single zircon analysis using the mineral separation lab equipped with a Leica binocular microscope also housed within the laboratory suite.